jlmelville/smallvis/docs/norm.md

 ASNE (or t-ASNE in the case of the inhomogeneous t-SNE).
 Although the JSE paper says that the two different forms of normalization has "no significant effect", it might be worth double checking that given the results here.

-Second, I am surprised at how important the row-normalization step is for the performance of t-SNE.
-Avoiding row-normalization turns out to be a bad idea no matter what else you do.
-Perhaps this is simply a side effect of the choice of bandwidths implicitly relying on the row-normalization when using perplexity.
-Unfortunately, I'm not aware of any alternative suggestions about sensibly choosing bandwidths for the input data.

 Third, symmetrization does seem to help when row-normalizing.
 For matrix-normalized results, it doesn't seem required for any of the datasets used